 Eliminate the Peanut Oil Part 1

 This step is especially useful in the event that you do end up with an oily peanut paste as opposed to a crumbly powder.
-There are some that would completely omit this step, however based on my previous experience of creating a hot and spicy peanut sludge a couple of years ago, I would follow every step, especially if it was a first attempt.
-To eliminate the peanut oil, lay a clean paper towel on top of the kitchen counter then spread the peanut crumble over the surface of the paper towel, but just small enough to ensure it will be covered by the base of a large pot.
+There are some that would completely omit this step, however, based on our previous experience of creating a hot and spicy peanut sludge a couple of years ago, we would follow every step, especially if it was the first attempt.
+To eliminate the peanut oil, lay a clean paper towel on top of the kitchen counter then spread the peanut crumble over the surface of the paper towel,... but just small enough to ensure it will be covered by the base of a large pot.
 Once the crumble has been spread, place a second paper towel on top of it, followed by a heavy based pot, and any additional weight you can find.
-Have a look at step 4 so you can see what I mean.Continue to 6 of 7 below.
+Have a look at step 4 so you can see what we mean.Continue to 6 of 7 below.

 06 of 07

 Patience should be exercised when extracting the oil from the peanuts.
 We have always found that making this spice ahead of the occasion or event at which you wish to use it is key.
 We normally place a heavy-based pot on top of the paper towel covering the peanuts.
 We make it as heavy as possible by adding a few things to weight it down. we then leave it to do its thing for at least half an hour.Continue to 7 of 7 below.